thoughtspot/thoughtspot.github.io/_appliance/rhel/rhel-prerequisites.md

 {: id="install-rhel"}
 ## Install RHEL on hosts

 ThoughtSpot is certified with RHEL versions 7.7 and 7.8; we **do not** support other versions of RHEL, including 8 and 8.1.
-Install RHEL version 7.7 or 7.8, and ensure that your [linux kernel version](#linux-kernel-version) is 4.4 or later.
+Install RHEL version 7.7 or 7.8, and ensure that your [linux kernel version](#linux-kernel-version) is 3.10.0-1127.19.1.

 {: id="linux-kernel-version"}
 ### Linux kernel version
-Your Linux kernel ***must*** be on version 4.4 or later.
-RHEL 7.7 and 7.8 come with a Linux kernel of version 3.10, which has a bug that causes nodes to reboot unexpectedly.
-If you have trouble upgrading your Linux kernel to version 4.4, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
+Your Linux kernel ***must*** be on version 3.10.0-1127.19.1.
+RHEL 7.7 and 7.8 used to come with a Linux kernel of version 3.10.x, which has a bug that causes nodes to reboot unexpectedly.
+The default Linux kernel version for RHEL 7.7 and 7.8 is now 3.10.0-1127.19.1.
+However, you may have an older RHEL 7.7 or 7.8, with a Linux kernel of version 3.10.x.
+You must upgrade to 3.10.0-1127.19.1.
+If you have trouble upgrading your Linux kernel to version 3.10.0-1127.19.1, [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).
 This is a requirement for ***all*** platforms: appliance, cloud, and VMware.

-{% include warning.html content="If you do not upgrade your Linux kernel version to 4.4, you may run into unexpected node reboots and possible loss of data." %}
+{% include warning.html content="If Linux kernel version is not 3.10.0-1127.19.1, you may run into unexpected node reboots and possible loss of data." %}

 {: id="enable-hosts"}
 ## Enable the hosts to download RHEL packages

+{: id="repositories"}
+**Repositories**

+{: id="yum-repositories"}
+- **Yum repositories**: you must enable the following Yum repositories in your cluster: `epel`, `nux-desktop`, `pgdg95`, `rhel`, `rhel-optional`, `rhel-extras`.

+{: id="python-repositories"}
+- **Python repository**: for Python, ensure the machine is able to reach the `PyPI` repository located at [https://pypi.python.org/](https://pypi.python.org/){: target="_blank"}.

+{: id="r-repositories"}
+- **R repository**: for R, ensure the machine is able to reach the `CRAN` repository located at [https://cran.rstudio.com/](https://cran.rstudio.com/){: target="_blank"}.

 Make sure that you can download RHEL packages to all hosts, either from the [official package repositories](#official-repositories), or from a [mirror repository](#mirror-repositories) owned and managed by your organization.

-If the cluster is offline, and there is no mirror repository in your organization, please contact ThoughtSpot Support.
+If you cannot access the RHEL repositories, there is no mirror repository in your organization, or you are unable to access Yum, Python, or R repositories, please [contact ThoughtSpot Support]({{ site.baseurl }}/appliance/contact.html).

 {: id="official-repositories"}
 **Official package repositories**